wdwzyyg/ptyrad/docs/cli.md

 # Command-line Interface (CLI)

-PtyRAD provides a command-line interface to execute common commands from your terminal once you installed `ptyrad` in your Python environment.
+*PtyRAD* also provides a command-line interface to execute common commands from your terminal once you installed `ptyrad` in your Python environment.

 **Run reconstructions**